-Once the copy process has completed, select 'Eject' and then remove the USB pen drive from the front of the Rx instrument.
+Once the copy process as completed, remove the USB pen drive from the front of the Rx instrument.

-4. To install the new software, select it from the drop-down list in the System Info menu on the HDMI output monitor.
+- 4. To install the new software, select it from the drop down list in the System Info menu on the HDMI output monitor.
 The largest number is the latest release.
 Select the 'Install' button and a confirmation dialogue will be shown.
-Press 'Yes' and the installation will start.
+Press "Yes" and the installation will start.

-"Loading new software if found"
+- "Loading new software if found"

-"Program CPU FPGA"
+- "Program CPU FPGA"

+- "Program FPGA Slot 1"

+- "Program FPGA Slot 2"

+- "Program FPGA Slot 3"

+- "Program FPGA Slot 4"